Passion. Trust. Expertise... Results.

 Drafting Non-Compete & Non-Disclosure Templates

-We start off by using an existing template that is the most appropriate for your specific situation and tailor it to meet your needs, saving you time and money.
+We begin by using an existing template that is the most appropriate for your specific situation and tailor it to meet your needs, saving you time and money.
 If your corporate business or sole proprietorship uses a standardized form for these agreements, we can add unique ‘no-compete’ clauses in a way that is consistent with employment guidelines and laws.
 We can also modify non-disclosure agreements to fit your circumstances, with respect to your field, role and project.

 Non-Competition Agreements Between Businesses